 If there is one dominant theme to the stories that are so common in missions today it is this: speed.
-Speed at which the gospel is understood, speed in disciples being made, and speed in those disciples spreading out to make their own disciples.
+Speed at which the gospel is understood, disciples being made, those disciples spreading out to make their own disciples.
 Can disciples of Jesus Christ be made in quick bursts, or is it inherently a longer-term task?

 Jesus spent three years with his disciples; Paul also spent three years with the Ephesian church elders (Acts 20:31).
 Then there was Paul’s relationship with Silas and Timothy.
 I often think of how these two men talked with Paul on ships, walked with him on trails, spent time with him in jail, or heard and watched Paul teach.
 And remember, in all of this Paul did not have to learn Silas and Timothy’s language or the Ephesian language.
-Jesus had thirty years of growing up in Jewish culture and of using the local language before he began his three years of ministry.
+Jesus had thirty years of growing up in Jewish culture.
+He also used the local language before he began his three years of ministry.
 For the modern-day gospel messengers, those are luxuries they do not have.
 Speed, if the New Testament serves as our model, is antithetical to discipleship.

 I was recently blessed by reading The Life of Martyn Lloyd-Jones and hearing some of the withering battles he endured.
 The following quote from the book captures well the culture of his time, and ours:

 Alongside a willingness not to insist on Scripture, there came an excessive fear of being thought negative, controversial and belligerent.
 Criticism had become unpopular, and a “loving attitude” which accepted everyone for what they appeared to be was in vogue.
 If discernment between truth and error and the need to ‘beware of men’ were still counted as Christian virtues, they were now low down the list of priorities.